JordyPouw/michelangelo/src/kss-styleguide.md

 ## Convincing, when do we begin?
 The best time to start creating your styleguide is at the beginning of a project.
 This can also be seen as Style Guide Driven Development (SGDD).
 You develop the components first, document them in a style guide, and connect the pieces afterwards like a puzzle.
 This will eventually shape the UI.
 From there it is important to maintain the styleguide when the UI gets an update.

-If you're already in the middle of a project it's wise to start of with a interface inventory.
+If you're already in the middle of a project it's wise to start off with an interface inventory.
 [An interface inventory is a comprehensive collection of the bits and pieces that make up your interface](http://bradfrost.com/blog/post/interface-inventory/).

 ## So, how do I start?